paperclip-rs/paperclip/README.md

 The following features are supported at the moment:

- - Generate API objects from schemas.
+ - Generate API objects from schemas in an OpenAPI v2 spec.

 See the [projects](https://github.com/wafflespeanut/paperclip/projects) for tracking the features in queue.